techprimate/TPPDF/.github/ISSUE_TEMPLATE/bug_report.md

 > ℹ Please fill out this template when filing an issue.
 > All lines beginning with an ℹ symbol instruct you with what info we expect.
 You can delete those lines once you've filled in the info.
->
-> Per our [*COMMUNICATION guidelines](https://github.com/techprimate/TPPDF#communication), we use GitHub for
-> bugs and feature requests, not general support.
-Other issues should be opened on Stack Overflow with the tag `TPPDF`.

 ## What did you do?